Back To Course

 What is a Betting Unit?

-A betting unit is a standard way to measure bet sizes relative to your bankroll.
+A unit in sports betting explained is a standard way to measure bet sizes relative to your bankroll.
 Instead of saying, "I bet $50 on this game," a bettor might say, "I bet 1 unit."

 ✔️ Most bettors define 1 unit as 1-3% of their bankroll.